VeronicaTee/warm-hearts-app/README.md

 # Bitcoin/Lightning Donation System

-This is a donation system that allows users to make donations using either Bitcoin or the Lightning Network.
-Users can view a list of available digital products and select the one they want to donate towards.
-They can then generate a Bitcoin or Lightning invoice for the selected product and make a payment using their preferred payment method.
+This is a donation system that allows users to make donations with Bitcoin.
+Users can view a list of available projects/causes and select the one they want to donate towards.
+They can then donate to the selected charity case and make a payment using Bitcoin.

 ## Technologies Used